 - If space becomes available in a class and you are next in line on the waitlist, you will receive an auto-generated email notification to your PREFERRED email account.
 Confirm your preferred email address by checking UAOnline under the "Personal Information" Menu.

-- You will be dropped from the waitlist if you do not register within 48 hours at the time you received the email notification.
+- You will be dropped from the waitlist if you do not register within the time frame.

 - The automated waitlist process may take place while you are away.
 We suggest you check your preferred email account twice a day.